Do you need to be paying sales tax? Find out today using our nexus calculator.

 • Economic nexus means that even without a physical presence, exceeding a state’s sales or transaction threshold could trigger tax responsibilities.

-Either of these situations may be further complicated for POD sellers with multiple printing locations, resulting in overlapping obligations across states with differing nexus criteria, or when drop-shipping arrangements create nexus in states where customers or suppliers are located.
-Staying informed of how and where your operations are creating nexus and proactively addressing how your transactions are structured are the best ways to minimize risks and ensure compliance in this ever-evolving landscape.
+Drop-shipping arrangements can also create nexus in states where customers or suppliers are located.
+Staying informed about where your operations create nexus and proactively structuring transactions can help minimize risks and ensure compliance in this ever-changing landscape.

 Third-Party Platform Tax Considerations

-In many cases, major marketplace platforms that facilitate sales are now required to collect and remit sales tax on behalf of sellers thanks to marketplace facilitator laws.
+I often get questions about Etsy and Shopify sales tax rules.
+The good news is that, in many cases, major marketplace platforms that facilitate sales are now required to collect and remit sales tax on behalf of sellers thanks to marketplace facilitator tax rules.

 While this means you may not be responsible for collecting and remitting sales tax for items sold through these platforms, it’s important to know that each marketplace has its own individual policies and procedures.